 This product review is part of Product Gym’s blog series for practicing Product Managers to share their thoughts on recently launched or beta software products.
-The goal of this series is to expose Product Gym students, and professionals looking to transition into Product Management, to how a Product Manager thinks when they evaluate software products.
+The goal of this series is to expose Product Gym members, and professionals looking to transition into Product Management, to how a Product Manager thinks when they evaluate software products.

 What are your initial thoughts when you arrive at the Home Page?

 As I’m looking at it [Gazeify], something that I like is that it’s very straightforward.
 At an immediate glance I know exactly what this is for- an eye-tracker for mobile apps.

 Something else I would hypothesize is that the entire goal of this header is the email region given that the email signup is so prominent.
 That said, I feel like they’re asking the info from you very abruptly.